hoc-labs/news-site-progression/README.md

 We'd like to add a little styling to make each article card have a frame around it.

-To do this, define a CSS selector to be able to target all of the articles in the section.
+To do this, define a CSS selector to be able to target all of the article cards in the section.

+For each:
-* set the background color of each article to white.
+* set the background color to white
-* set the padding of each article to 16px
+* add a padding to each article card

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/news-site-progression-article-grid-2.png)